National Regulations for Obedience-Competitions in Austria

 - Before entering in class Obedience Beginner Austrian teams should have passed the exam BH.
 For Teams from abroad this exam is not necessery, however teams from abroad have to fulfill all their requirements, which they need in their own country to compete in Class Obedience Beginner.

 - The age at which Class Obedience Beginner can be entered is 12 months.
 The age at which Classes 1, 2 and 3 can be entered is 15 months.
+The age at which Class Obedience Senior can be entered is 8 years.

 - To compete in class 1 a dog should have passed class Obedience Beginner one time with at least 1st prize (Excellent).
-For Teams from abroad this exam is not necessery, however teams from abroad have to fulfill all their requirements, which they need in their own country to compete in Class 1.
+For Teams from abroad this exam is not necessery, however teams from abroad have to fulfill all their requirements, which they need in their own country to compete in class 1.
 Exception: Regulations concerning dogs, who have passed IBGH 2 or 3 or IGP 1, IGP 2 or IGP 3

 - To compete in class 2 (class 3) a dog should have passed class 1 (class 2) one time with at least 1st prize (Excellent).